-In the Olympic ideal, this value represents the ethical principle that should inspire all who participate in the Olympic programs.
+In the Olympic ideal, this value represents the ethical principle (etički princip) that should inspire all who participate in the Olympic programs.

 It includes respect for oneself and one's body, respect for one another, for rules and for the environment.
-It thus refers to the fair play that each athlete has to display in sport, as well as avoiding doping.
+It thus refers to the fair play (poštena igra) that each athlete has to display in sport, as well as avoiding doping.

-The values and meaning of Olympism are expressed by the Olympic symbol (the five rings) and other identifying Olympic elements (the flame, the torch relay, the motto, the maxim, the anthem and the oaths).
+The values and meaning of Olympism are expressed by the Olympic symbol - the five rings (pet krugova) and other identifying Olympic elements:

+the flame (plamen)

+the torch relay (olimpijska štafeta)

+the motto (moto)

+the maxim (maksima / izreka),

+the anthem (himna)

+and the oaths (zakletve).

 They give the Olympic Movement and the Games their own identity.